Sonictherocketman/microblog_crawler/README.md

 ## Performance

-Although the crawler hasn't gone through formal testing, The results of limited tests are below:
+Although the crawler hasn't gone through formal testing, The results of limited tests are below (tested on a Linode VPS):

 <table>
     <thead>